THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

-Therefore thy gates shall be open continually; they shall not be shut day nor night; that men may bring unto thee the forces of the Gentiles, and that their kings may be brought.
+Therefore your [the Church’s] gates shall be open continually; they shall not be shut day or night, that men may bring to you the wealth of the Gentiles, and their kings in procession.
 (Isaiah 60:11)

 This concept is repeated in the New Testament:

-And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
-And the gates of it shall not be shut at all by day: for there shall be no night there.
-(Revelation 21:24,25)
+And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.

 Continuing in Isaiah: